locize/next-i18next-locize/README.md

   ns: ['common', 'footer', 'second-page'], // the namespaces needs to be listed here, to make sure they got preloaded
   serializeConfig: false, // because of the custom use i18next plugin
   // debug: true,
-}
+  // saveMissing: true, // to not saveMissing to true for production }
 ```